-- 7.1 To institute, conduct, prosecute and defend any legal proceedings on behalf of the Combined Authority, as may be necessary to protect and promote the Combined Authority's interests. - 7.2 To settle, if appropriate, and in the interests of the Combined Authority, any actual or threatened legal proceedings.
+- 7.1 To institute, conduct, prosecute and defend any legal proceedings on behalf of the Combined Authority, as may be necessary to protect and promote the Combined Authority's interests. - 7.2 To settle, if appropriate, and in the interests of the Combined Authority, any actual or threatened legal proceedings. - 7.3 To instruct Counsel and professional advisers, where appropriate. - 7.4 To supervise the preparation of legal documents. - 7.5 To execute documents whether by hand or under seal, and to authorise other Officers to execute documents whether by hand or under seal. - 7.6 To complete all property transactions and contractual arrangements where terms have been agreed by the Combined Authority, a Committee or Chief Officer acting under delegated authority. - 7.7 To exercise the responsibilities assigned to the Monitoring Officer in this Constitution, including the Contract Procedure Rules. - 7.8 To deal with and determine exemptions under Section 36 of the Freedom of Information Act 2000. - 7.9 To accept on behalf of the Combined Authority the service of notices, orders and legal procedures.

-- 7.3 To instruct Counsel and professional advisers, where appropriate. - 7.4 To supervise the preparation and sealing or signature of legal documents. - 7.5 To authorise other Officers to seal documents in accordance the Constitution, or to sign documents which are not required to be under seal. - 7.6 To complete all property transactions and contractual arrangements where terms have been agreed by the Combined Authority, a Committee or Chief Officer acting under delegated authority. - 7.7 To exercise the responsibilities assigned to the Monitoring Officer in this Constitution, including the Contract Procedure Rules. - 7.8 To deal with and determine exemptions under Section 36 of the Freedom of Information Act 2000. - 7.9 To accept on behalf of the Combined Authority the service of notices, orders and legal procedures. - 7.10 Under Section 223 of the Local Government Act 1972 to authorise Officers who are not admitted solicitors to appear in Magistrates' Court on behalf of the Combined Authority. - 7.11 To agree the terms for placing an officer at the disposal of another local authority. - 7.12 To be responsible for determinations in relation to and maintenance of the list of politically restricted posts.
+- 7.10 Under Section 223 of the Local Government Act 1972 to authorise Officers who are not admitted solicitors to appear in Magistrates' Court on behalf of the Combined Authority. - 7.11 To agree the terms for placing an officer at the disposal of another local authority. - 7.12 To be responsible for determinations in relation to and maintenance of the list of politically restricted posts.